PREVIOUS

 Please note: the following text contains major spoilers for the Shangri-La storyline.
 If you don’t want spoilers, skip to the end of the author note.

 The Shangri-La storyline reveals that the familiar energy is actually because these buttons are imperfect Godspheres.
-The Godspheres, also known as the “spear of god” in KMS, are the Seal Stones that the elders created in Odium to create Adversaries in order to face the gods.
-Eons later, Freud used their scattered power to create the Seal Stones, which are identical to the Godspheres, except that he gave them a different name.
-Kaling is trying to create a Godsphere in order to complete her experiment for Darmoor involving the Four Perils being combined with a Godsphere to create an immensely powerful Adversary.)
+The Godspheres, also known as the “spear of god” in KMS, are the Seal Stones that the elders created in Odium to create Adversaries in order to face the Ancient Gods.
+Eons later, Freud used their scattered power to create the Seal Stones, which are identical to the Godspheres, with the only difference being the name that he gave them.
+During the Shangri-La storyline, it’s revealed that the buttons on Yum Yum Island were Kaling’s attempts to create a Godsphere in order to complete her experiment for Darmoor, which involved the Four Perils being combined with a Godsphere and a Vessel to create an immensely powerful Adversary.)

 Caster shows his button to the Adversary

-Upon blooming, a small three-headed puppy appeared out of it and Caster wondered if the puppy was the match that Bappy had been waiting for.
+Upon blooming, a small three-headed puppy with wings appeared, with Caster wondering whether the puppy was the match that Bappy had been waiting for.
 He explained that Bappy was one of the residents of his village, and that he was searching for his match made in heaven.
-He also told the Adversary that he had a distant memory of a sun, which he believed had created them all.
-He pointed out that their buttons were round like the sun as well, and that he was searching for his sun while helping Bappy find his match.
-(A/N: For anyone who watches Boruto, this sounds exactly like Mitsuki simping for Boruto.)
+He also told the Adversary that he, too, had someone that he was searching for, and that he and Bappy were working together to find them both.
+He revealed that he could vaguely remember a sun in his distant memories, and that he was searching for his sun.
+(A/N: For the few people who watch Boruto, this sounds exactly like Mitsuki simping for Boruto.)

 Later on, we also encounter a couple of other monster fusions.
-Piabees come from Pianus, Lytones come from Lyka, Stonepy come from Stumpy, Kumpiders come from Zakum, and Squirrelnons come from Manon.)
+Piabees come from Pianus and bees, Lytones come from Lyka and stones, Stonepy come from Stumpy and stones, Kumpiders come from Zakum and spiders, and Squirrelnons come from Manon and squirrels.)

 Bappy, Caster, and Lyon created from the Erdas of Pierre, Von Bon, and Damien